 There is a certain amount of freedom that comes with owning your own wheels, but there is also insurance costs, MOT’s, road tax, maintenance and of course petrol to consider and invariably fork out for.
+However, you can check the home page of this website to learn more about the best insurance policies for your vehicles.
 Whilst I have a driving licence and actually quite enjoy driving, I don’t actually know an awful lot about cars.
 Either way, if you check the latest AA Car running costs 2013/14 guide you’ll see figures with three zero’s on the end.
 POW! .. expensive.

 On public transports I would estimate I spend around £10 a week making £520 for the year.
 It’s a fair wedge of money, but not bad when compared to the thousands necessary to keep a car running.
 Yes there are delays, nutters on the night bus, armpits in your face on the train, but it’s worth it in the long run, plus in a car you could just as easily get stuck in a jam or break down at the side of a wet and miserable motorway.

 3. I don’t smoke and rarely (ish) drink … I even forced my partner to give up smoking